apiwathantrakool/nextjs-tutorial/README.md

 `getSession()` = Similar return data as `useSession` but can use in any function(client or server).

-Note, Idea for wrap multiple component auth https://github.com/nextauthjs/next-auth/issues/1210
+Note, Idea for wrap multiple components auth https://github.com/nextauthjs/next-auth/issues/1210